MIDS-scaling-up/v3/week07/hw/README.md

 You can see an overview of how to use kaggle in the overview page.

 There is a public leaderboard which will be visible through the competition.
-On the deadline (`Midnight UTC, Montay 11th`), the challenge will close and the private leaderboard rankings will be revealed!!
+On the deadline (`Midnight UTC, Monday 11th`), the challenge will close and the private leaderboard rankings will be revealed!!

 To submit your homework, you need to submit two things to ISVC.
 1. A screen shot of your score on the leaderboard (public leaderboard is ok).